 Why is the doctor performing this surgery?

-are essential to direct the flow of the blood thru the heart, and to maintain a
+essential to direct the flow of blood thru the heart, and to maintain a

 normal workload for the heart.
-The most common heart valve surgically repaired
+The most common heart valves surgically

 What is the surgery?

-Valve Repair Surgery is an open-heart procedure to fix a poorly functioning
+This surgery is an open-heart procedure to remove the poorly functioning

 Where is the surgery performed?

 In the Operating Room (OR), under general anesthesia.